drustan-hawk/fuzzy-octo-meme/README.md

 # Fuzzy Octo Meme

 A simple PySide6 thumbnail viewer.
+Thumbnails are loaded using a background thread so the UI remains responsive.

 ## Usage